cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

     - Flatpak Steam *can* work, though I've had trouble with it myself.
 See: [LVRA Wiki > WiVRn > Steam Flatpak](https://lvra.gitlab.io/docs/fossvr/wivrn/#steam-flatpak).
     - All Launch Options should be combined with the ones specified by WiVRn.
 - Epic Store, GOG, and non-Steam games: Heroic Games Launcher (AppImage version)
-- Proton: [GE-Proton9-18](https://github.com/GloriousEggroll/proton-ge-custom/releases/tag/GE-Proton9-18) (Default for all games and launchers, unless otherwise specified)
+- Proton: [GE-Proton10-32](https://github.com/GloriousEggroll/proton-ge-custom/releases/tag/GE-Proton10-32) (Default for all games and launchers, unless otherwise specified)
-    - To install a custom Proton version, I typically use [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) (in Flatpaks, look for `pupgui2`).
+    - To install a custom Proton version, I typically use [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) (in Flatpaks, look for `pupgui2`), though Heroic works too if you turn on "Download GE-Proton to Steam directory", then they can share installs.
     - For manual installation (such as for the [GE-RTSP variant](https://github.com/SpookySkeletons/proton-ge-rtsp)), place the tool's folder in `.steam/steam/compatibilitytools.d/`.
 - XR Stack (manually built):
     - [WiVRn](https://github.com/WiVRn/WiVRn) - Monado-based OpenXR runtime and streamer for Standalone HMDs.